-“… blogs can be effective educational tools in the following wasy: 1) they promote verbal and visual literacy through dialogue and storytelling; 2) they allow opportunties for collaborative learning; and 3) they are accessible and equitable to a variety of age groups and developmental stages in education.” (p.2)
+“… blogs can be effective educational tools in the following ways: 1) they promote verbal and visual literacy through dialogue and storytelling; 2) they allow opportunities for collaborative learning; and 3) they are accessible and equitable to a variety of age groups and developmental stages in education.” (p.2)

 Although the focus of this study is the K-12 classroom I think that it raises questions about blogs in education that will be of interest to the adult literacy community.
 I also discovered the very interesting blog by Konrad Glogowski of the Ontario Institute of Studies in Education (OISE) called the blog of proximal development ( the title is taken from the concept of proximal development, that is skills that are in the process of development by Lev Vygotsky ) in which the author shares his reflections on blogging communities in education and the impact of blogs on that blogging and blogging communities have on his own classroom and his students.

 Reading this article and the blog made me wonder – How are blogs being used in adult literacy teaching and learning?
 Is blogging a useful activity for adult literacy students?
 Is anyone looking at this specifically in adult literacy?
 If you’re interested in creating a blog or in blogging with your students here are a couple of resources to get started.
-Learning 2.o Grab yourself a Blog in 3 Steps is a very accessible hands-on introduction to blogging, and now it is quite easy to set up multi-user blogs that can be used in groups or classes .
-Check out 21Classes an easy to use blogging platform that allows users to customize and manage a multi-user blog system – there is a free version and an affordably priced subscription that includes extra features.
-This could be a very useful tool for programs to allow instructors and students to create blogs together.
+Learning 2.O Grab yourself a Blog in 3 Steps is a very accessible hands-on introduction to blogging, and now it is quite easy to set up multi-user blogs that can be used in groups or classes .

 I know from speaking with colleagues here at AlphaPlus and around the province that some adult literacy instructors are using blogs with their students and that adult literacy students are very interested in blogs and blogging – so it would be great to hear more about that – please share your thoughts, ideas and experiences about blogs and blogging in the comments section.
 Look forward to hearing and learning more.